Demystifying Task-Transforms¶

 If you have not wrapped the dataset with

-or its variants, the function will automatically instantiateMetaDataset
+MetaDatasetor its variants, the function will automatically instantiateMetaDatasetwrapper. -

 If you are not sure how many tasks you want to generate, use